saimukzi/labclover.blog.template/README.md

 # LabClover Blog Template

 "LabClover Blog Template" is a template of web site generation projects.
-"Natsume" is a module management system to run functions in order according to dependency.

 This project is a lightweight, extensible static site generator designed to build blogs from simple text files.
 It reads articles from an `input` folder, processes them through a series of customizable steps, and generates a complete blog in the `docs` folder, ready to be served by any static file server.